Down Cows

 Our organisation advocates that anticipated levels of milk production should be balanced against, and be consistent with, the good health and welfare of the cows.
 Genetic selection and management practices to increase production levels must not be such that this is detrimental to the cows’ welfare or leaves them with metabolic deficiencies that result in poor health outcomes or do not enable them to perform their natural behaviours.

-SPCA supports the rapid diagnosis and early treatment of down cows and opposes the use of hip lifters.
+SPCA supports the rapid diagnosis and early treatment of down cows.

 SPCA advocates for the use of floatation therapy or the correct use of slings as the preferable methods to treat down cows.
 SPCA opposes the use of lifting cows with hip lifters as their use is detrimental to the cow’s welfare, and other preferable alternatives are available (e.g. correct use of slings or the use of floatation tanks).
 Cows must never be moved using hip lifters.

-SPCA advocates that Extra consideration is given to cull cows, lactating cows, and pregnant cows to ensure they do not go down during or after transport.
+SPCA advocates that extra consideration is given to cull cows, lactating cows, and pregnant cows to ensure they do not go down during or after transport.

 SPCA opposes the transport of sick or injured cattle.